lumirelle/lumirelle.me/pages/posts/manual/ts-advanced-grammar-manual.md

 // ...
 ```

-You can filter out keys by producing never via a conditional type:
+You can even filter out keys by producing `never` via a conditional type:

 ```ts [twoslash]
 // Remove the 'kind' property